Engee documentation

 image_5.png

-We can see that the roots of the equation have been found, hence the model works correctly.
+It can be seen that the roots of the equation have been found, therefore, the model works correctly.

 Conclusion

-In this example, we have shown you the tools for creating interfaces for custom blocks and how to work with them.
+In this example, we have shown you the tools for creating interfaces for custom blocks and shown you how to work with them using a specific example.